pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 For each _straight_, _turn_, or _curve_, the robot comes to a controlled stop when it reaches its target.
 Then your program proceeds with the next block.
-If that block does nothing with motors, what should the motors do in the mean time?
+If that block does nothing with motors, what should the motors do in the meantime?
 That's what the final setting on the drive block is for.

 The robot drives by a given amount and _then_ coasts, brakes, or holds the motors.
-We'll tell what that means, but it is better to experience it yourself using the following program.
+We'll tell you what that means, but it is better to experience it yourself using the following program.
 After each move, try twisting the wheels manually and see what happens.
 Repeat the program if you need to.